dguevaraapaza/Microbiome-Project/README.md

-# Micobiome-Project
+# Microbiome-Project

 ----

-Draft for handling the Inflammatory Bowel Disease Multi'omics Database.
+Draft for handling the Inflammatory Bowel Disease Multiomics Database.